This article is not about building a

 Next time we will be exploring GitHub Deployments, Custom domains, and Storage options!

-Check out this article if you want to learn more about serverless containers.
+Check out this article to learn more about serverless containers.